Tempurturtul/udacity-fend-projects/README.md

 1. Replaced remotely hosted thumbnails with locally hosted versions.
 (Allowing image optimization and manipulation of cache-control.)
 1. Set cache-control max-age to 1 year for locally hosted, non-html resources.
 1. Applied finger-prints to cached locally hosted, non-html resources.
+1. Inlined critical and other appropriate css.
+1. Removed use of google fonts.